pplupo/total-commander-log-viewer/docs/total_commander_lister.md

 `release/totalcmd` directory as an artifact (GitHub zips this directory automatically) and separately publishes the validated ZIP created during the release job, ensuring there is only a single ZIP layer in the published asset.

+## Troubleshooting

+Set the `KLOGG_LISTER_LOG` environment variable to an absolute path before launching Total Commander to capture Qt diagnostics (including `QT_DEBUG_PLUGINS` output) into a file.
+When unset, the plugin falls back to `%TEMP%\klogg_lister_qt.log`.
+The log records viewer lifecycle events and Qt's plugin loader messages, which helps diagnose missing runtime dependencies.

 ## Installation & usage